jonclindaniel/LargeScaleComputing_S21/README.md

 | Final Project            | 5% (Presentation) |
 |                          | 25% (Project)     |

+Grades are not curved in this class or, at least, not in the traditional sense.
+We use a standard set of grade boundaries:
+* 95-100: A
+* 90-95: A-
+* 85-90: B+
+* 80-85: B
+* 75-80: B-
+* 70-75: C+
+* <70: Dealt on a case-by-case basis

+We curve only to the extent we might lower the boundaries for one or more letter grades, depending on the distribution of the raw scores.
+We will not raise the boundaries in response to the distribution.

+So, for example, if you have a total score of 82 in the course, you are guaranteed to get, at least, a B (but may potentially get a higher grade if the boundary for a B+ is lowered).

 ## Final Project
 For their final project (due June 4th, 2021), students will write large-scale computing code that solves a social science research problem of their choosing.
 For instance, students might perform a computationally intensive demographic simulation, or they may choose to collect, analyze, and visualize large, streaming social media data, or do something else that employs large-scale computing strategies.
 Students will additionally record a short video presentation about their project.
 Detailed descriptions and grading rubrics for the project and presentation are available [on the Canvas course site.](https://canvas.uchicago.edu/courses/34598)